 - Critical incident is fabricated to prove target is guilty of severe wrongdoing

-Recommendations for the Management: Escalated situation need upper management to protect target, it may be required to move the bully (or target) within the organization
+Recommendations for the Management: Escalated situation need upper management to protect the target, it may be required to move the bully (or target) within the organization

 - Devaluation - even by management - is empowering the bully